ietf-wg-cellar/ebml-specification/specification.markdown

 To be clear about the above category: Four Byte Element IDs always start with hex 0x10 to 0x1F,  and that byte may be chosen so that the entire number has some desirable property, such as a specific CRC.
-The other three bytes, when ALL having values between 33 (ASCII !) and 126 (ASCII ~), fall into this catgory.
+The other three bytes, when ALL having values between 0x21 (33, ASCII !) and 0x7e (126, ASCII ~), fall into this catgory.

-Other Four Byte Element IDs may be allocated by First Come First Served.
+Other Four Byte Element IDs may be allocated by First Come First Served (see [@!RFC8126]).

+The numbers 0xFFF_FFFF and 0x100_0000 are RESERVED.

-Five Byte Element IDs (values from 268435457 upwards) are reserved for Experimental use.
+Five Byte Element IDs (values from 0x1000_0001 upwards) are reserved for Experimental use: they may be used by anyone at any time, but there is no coordination.